A7: CD4+ T cell receptor sequences during progression towards experimental pemphigoid

 - A3: G protein-coupled receptors orchestrating granulocytes in pemphigoid diseases

-- A4: Epitope-dependent autoantibody-mediated skin inflammation in pemphigoid disease
+- A4: Epitope-dependent autoantibody-mediated skin inflammation in pemphigoid diseases

-- A5: Chronic danger signaling as driver of autoimmunity in granulomatosis with polyangiitis (GPA)
+- A5: Chronic danger signaling as driver of autoimmunity in granulomatosis with polyangiitis

-- A6: Combining in-depth immune profiling and multi-omics approaches identifies distinct signatures in the early stage of Systemic Sclerosis
+- A6: Combining in-depth immune profiling and multi-omics approaches identifies distinct signatures in the early stage of systemic sclerosis

-- A7: CD4+ T cell receptor sequences during progression towards experimental pemphigoid.
+- A7: CD4+ T cell receptor sequences during progression towards experimental pemphigoid

-- A8: The C5aR2 pathway as a checkpoint for B cell activation in autoimmunity.
+- A8: The C5aR2 pathway as a novel checkpoint for B cell activation in autoimmunity

-- B1: Diet as intervention in autoimmune pre-disease
+- B1: Diet as an intervention in autoimmune pre-disease

 - B2: Influence of anti-TNF treatment on B cell responses and the type of IgG Fc glycosylation

-- Ass.
-PhDs
+- Ass. doctoral researchers

-- Ass.
-MDs
+- Ass. medical doctoral researchers

 - 2nd Generation